-Should a student experience an emergency personally or in his/her immediate family ("immediate family" is defined as parent, guardian, spouse, child, or sibling) that would preclude him/her from attending a scheduled assessment or reassessment, the student should notify the Associate Dean of Academic and Student Affairs as soon as possible following the event, but no later than the scheduled assessment start time on the day of the assessment/reassessment.
+Should a student experience an emergency personally or in the student's immediate family ("immediate family" is defined as parent, guardian, spouse, child, or sibling) that would preclude the student from attending a scheduled assessment or reassessment, the student must notify the Associate Dean of Academic and Student Affairs and course faculty as soon as possible following the event, but no later than the scheduled assessment start time on the day of the assessment/reassessment.
 "Emergency" situations include, but may not be limited to hospitalization, death, or other unforeseen, debilitating events.

-Notification can be made by telephone, e-mail, or fax.
+Notification can be made by telephone, Teams message or e-mail.
 Whether or not a request for an excused absence due to personal or family emergency is granted is solely the purview of the Associate Dean of Academic and Student Affairs.
 The Associate Dean of Academic and Student Affairs may request that the student provide documentation of the emergency in order to determine if granting an excused absence is warranted.